Distributed Medical Image Processing with MONAI on Snowflake

 - In Snowsight, click

-SQL Fileto create a new SQL file - Copy the setup script from setup.sql and paste it into your SQL file
++ Worksheetto create a new SQL worksheet - Copy the contents of 01_setup.sql and paste into the worksheet

 - Role: